 We grabbed a bite to eat at the Boat House Bakery and enjoyed a different water view.
 Next door to the bakery there’s also the Fishbowl Tavern which was under renovations at the time, but it looks colorful, lively and good spot for a beer, or two.

 At this end of the island there’s also the 44ft Outdoor Cinema screen, we didn’t see any movies on our short stay but with the open water as a backdrop I can imagine a movie screening here is a must do.

 After lunch had settled the kids sprang to life again and made some friends on the nearby Jungle Jumble Kids Playground.

 Meanwhile daddy kicked back on the grass and enjoyed a little time out, whilst mummy enjoyed one of her favourite activities of all time, swinging in the breeze in a hammock.

-Next time we visit Daydream we’ve already booked the kids into The Skippers Kids Club program so we can sneak off for a few cold ones at the Tavern, or maybe a bit of pampering at the rejuvenation spa, actually we’ll do both!
+Next time we visit Daydream Island Resort we’ve already booked the kids into The Skippers Kids Club program so we can sneak off for a few cold ones at the Tavern, or the poolside bar, or maybe a bit of pampering at the rejuvenation spa, actually we’ll do both!

 For us Daydream has that good balance between relaxation and activities.
 We’re not a family that can just lay by a pool for 10 days, we like options and Daydream Island has them.

-Besides what we squeezed in during our stay there’s also Tennis, mini golf, beach volleyball and sailing, amongst other things.
+Besides what we squeezed in during our stay there’s the resort offers Tennis courts, mini golf, beach volleyball and sailing, amongst other things.